win-acme/win-acme/docs/README.md

 ![screenshot](https://i.imgur.com/vRXYw9V.png)

 # Running
-Download the `.zip` from the top of this page, unpack it to a location on your hard disk and run `wacs.exe`.
-Head to the [Wiki](https://github.com/PKISharp/win-acme/wiki) to learn more.
+Download the `.zip` from the download menu, unpack it to a location on your hard disk and run `wacs.exe`.